KaiHa/.nixpkgs/README.md

 # .nixpkgs aka dotfiles with nix

+This is a fork of https://github.com/kamilchm/.nixpkgs that I have adapted to my needs.

 ## Fully declarative user environment

 1. Use [nix](https://nixos.org/nix/) to manage all your user space programs [declaratively](https://github.com/kamilchm/.nixpkgs/blob/5c360c3a05872f5ea15d771d289c812a3dd159b5/config.nix#L35).